 Domestic gold price

-Last week, gold prices increased sharply, however, the difference between buying and selling gold last week was too high, causing investors to suffer losses.
+Last week, gold prices increased sharply, however, the difference between buying and selling gold last week was so high that investors suffered losses.

-If you buy gold at DOJI Group in session 4.2 at the price of 78.25 million VND/tael and sell it today (February 11), investors will lose 1.7 million VND/tael.
-Meanwhile, those who buy gold at Saigon Jewelry Company SJC will also lose 1.4 million VND/tael.
+If you buy gold at DOJI Group in session 4.2 at the price of 78.25 million VND/tael and sell it in today's session (11.2), the investor will lose 1.7 million VND/tael.
+Meanwhile, the person who buys gold at Saigon Jewelry Company SJC also loses 1.4 million VND/tael.

 The current difference between buying and selling gold prices is listed at 2.3 million VND/tael.
 This difference is considered very high.
 Investors face the risk of loss when businesses push the risk onto buyers.

-Although domestic gold fluctuates within a narrower range than before, the price of this metal is expected to increase on the occasion of God of Wealth Day (10th day of the first lunar month).
+Although domestic gold fluctuates within a narrower range than in the past, the price of this metal is expected to increase on the occasion of God of Wealth Day (10th day of the first lunar month).
 Along with that, the difference in gold price on God of Wealth Day is usually pushed higher than in other trading sessions.

 World gold price